dustinfast/PTC-Sim/README.md

 sim.b

 ## Usage

-From a terminal, start the BOS with `./demo.py`, then navigate to http://localhost/loco_sim.
+From a terminal, start the demonstration with `./demo.py`, then navigate to http://localhost/loco_sim.

 ## TODO

 Logger output
 check all docstrings for PEP8
 Base station module